raffaelespazzoli/backstage-demo/README.md

 It requires some manual preparation steps for tasks that do not seem automate-able on GitHub (at least i was no able to automate them).

 1. create a new organization or reuse an existing one.
-2. create an Oauth app in this organization for backstage.
+2. create an Oauth app (under 'Developer Settings') in this organization for backstage.
 The call back url should be `https://backstage.apps.${base_domain}/api/auth/github`
 3. create an Oauth app in this organization for Code Ready Workspaces / Eclipse Che.
 The call back url should be `https://eclipse-che.apps.${base_domain}/api/oauth/callback`
 4. create an Oauth app in this organization for OpenShift.
 The call back url should be `https://oauth-openshift.apps.${base_domain}/oauth2callback/backstage-demo-github/`
 5. create a Personal Access Token (PAT) with an account that is administrator to the chosen organization.